YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 * 🎉️Our `paper` is selected as the <font color=Blue>Best Paper Candidate</font> in **ICCAD 2024** !
   *Towards Uncertainty-Quantifiable Biomedical Intelligence: Mixed-signal Compute-in-Entropy for Bayesian Neural Networks*
 * 🎉️Our `paper` is accepted by **ASP-DAC 2025** !
-  *A 10.60 uW 150 GOPS Mixed-Bit-Width Sparse CNN Accelerator for Life-Threatening Ventricular Arrhythmia Detection*
+  *A 10.60 μW 150 GOPS Mixed-Bit-Width Sparse CNN Accelerator for Life-Threatening Ventricular Arrhythmia Detection*
 * 🎉️Our `paper` is accepted by **ICCAD 2024** !
   *TSB: Tiny Shared Block for Efficient DNN Deployment on NVCIM Accelerators*
 * 🎉️Our `paper` is accepted by **ICCAD 2024** !